devgoeth/tbot/README.md

 	]
 ];
 ```
-Where 'Label for Button' => 'controllerName/functionName', all function which execute whithout menu must be in 'noneMenuFunction' array
+Where is 'Label for Button' => 'controllerName/functionName', all function which execute whithout menu must be in 'noneMenuFunction' array

 All controllers for menu array must be in tbot/controllers